 Because I discovered that I did not have time to do extensive research on all my ancestral lines, I have concentrated my efforts on the Alexanders of Henry County, TN, and Fayette County, TN, and their long-recognized relatives.
 This effort expanded to include all the descendants of James (died 1753, Anson Co., NC) and Ann Alexander.
 The link to the results of this research is at the left.

-I have included my Moody research and have also linked to that of Fredric Z. Saunders and and have referred to that of Donna (Lewis) Moody.
+I have included my Moody research and have also linked to that of Fredric Z. Saunders and, with her permission, have included the results of the Moody research of Donna (Lewis) Moody.
+Donna and Fredric are probably among the most knowledgeable about our Moody family.

 I would like to exchange information on the Bradshaws of Henry County, TN.
 These Bradshaws migrated from VA to TN some time before 1830, and I know almost nothing about them before their move to TN.

 When asked, I will share the data I have on the Chilcutts of Henry County, TN.
-Other researchers have traced this family back from TN; however, I begin with them in Stewart County and Henry County and follow them forward.
+Other researchers, including Donna Moody (above), have traced this family back from TN to NC and VA; however, I begin with them in Stewart County and Henry County and follow them forward.
 The family heads with whom I begin are Joshua and his wife Elizabeth and George and his wife Sarah.

 The Gores of Henry County, Franklin County, Lincoln County, and Moore County, TN are so intimately tied to the Alexanders that my Alexander history will cover them in some detail.
 These Gores all descend from Thomas L. Gore, Sr., of Union County and Spartanburg County, SC, and Franklin County, and Henry County, TN.
 If she approves, I'll provide a link to a researcher who has more and better data than I on the Gore family before Thomas, as well as data on Thomas's brother Joshua and his descendants.